frenchjaune123/angular-crash/README.md

 Outer folder holds git data, inner folder holds Angular data!

 You need the [right](https://unpkg.com/browse/@angular/core@12.1.1/package.json) version of Node, you hermit!
 (Under "engines").

+I have edited the package.json and the angular.json files so that the project runs on Angular 11.x instead of 12.x.
+It seems Angular 12.x implemented a Strict Property Initialization compiler check.
+While I know how to workaround this property for primitives, until I can workaround the compiler check for classes, I think I will have to stick with Angular 11.x.